saucelabs/sauce-docs/docs/dev/cli/virtual-usb/disconnect-session.md

 ## Optional

-These flags provide additional configuration options.
+Use these flags to provide additional configuration options.

 ### `--serverHost`
 __Description__: specifies a Virtual USB server host.
 Default: `http://127.0.0.1`.